bvermersch/website/docs/tutorials/ParityQN/main.md

 <img src="entropyGS.png" alt="Diagram" style="width:50px;"/>

-<a href="parityQN.zip">Download the code and the python scripts used to create and plot the data</a>
+<a href="parity_QN.zip">Download the code and the python scripts used to create and plot the data</a>